Direction for Detection: A Survey of Automated Vulnerability Detection and all of its Pain Points: Methodology

 \subsection{Article Collection}

-We rched four research databases that cover the vast majority of research venues in both the security and machine learning fields: \emph{IEEEXplore}, \emph{ACM Digital Library}, \emph{ScienceDirect}, and \emph{arXiv}.
-This methodology ensures a broader and more representative sample than including only articles from a list of selected top venues~\cite{rafols2012venues}, as done by other SoKs~\cite{schloegel2024sok_fuzzing}.
-We applied the following search terms: \textit{ \begin{enumerate*} \item The article title must include either ``vulnerability detection'' or ``vulnerability discovery'', and \item The body of the article must include ``software''. \end{enumerate*} } To include relevant articles that may have been missed by the above search or were not available in the considered databases, we conducted a manual search based on examining existing AVD surveys.
-The collection process resulted in 965 articles, and is summarized in Figure~\ref{fig:sankey}.
+We searched four research databases that cover the vast majority of research venues in both the security and machine learning fields: \emph{IEEEXplore}, \emph{ACM Digital Library}, \emph{ScienceDirect}, and \emph{arXiv}.
+This methodology ensures a broader and more representative sample than including only articles from a list of selected top venues~\cite{rafols2012venues}, as done by other systematic reviews~\cite{schloegel2024sok_fuzzing}.
+We applied the following search criteria: \textit{ \begin{enumerate*}[label=(\roman*)] \item The article title must include either ``vulnerability detection'' or ``vulnerability discovery'', and \item The body of the article must include ``software''. \end{enumerate*} } To include relevant articles that may have been missed by the above search or were not available in the considered databases, we conducted a manual search based on examining existing AVD surveys.
+The cutoff is September 2024 to allow for the citation count, which we use in subsequent filtering, to stabilize.
+We include articles published later but with pre-prints made available before the cutoff date, as it is common for pre-prints to gain citations even prior to publication in a peer-reviewed venue.
+The collection process resulted in 965 articles, with the sources listed in~\autoref{fig:sankey}, which also summarizes the screening process.